yw662/yw662/README.md

 - ⚡ Fun fact: ...
 -->

-just yet another guy who write code whom you can find every here and there.<br>
+just yet another guy who write code as you can find everywhere.<br>
 This guy love strange ideas as if he is always drunk.<br>